jakeprice-me/miniflux-block/README.md

 ## Logging

-When the script finds a match it will output a log entry to a file in the same directory named `blocked.log` as below.
+When the script finds a match it will output to standard output (`stdout`).
+If you wish to keep a log, you should redirect `stdout`.

 ```log
 2022-01-29 16:01:02 - [INFO] - 7749 - 2022-01-28T16:16:00Z - Slashdot - Matched 'apple' - Samsung Led Smartphone Shipments For 2021, Beating Out Apple